lndecastro/Teaching_with_AI/TaLwAI/Module2_PedagogicalPlanning.md

 **Prompt Template — Instructional + Role-Based**
 ```
 You are a higher-education instructional designer.
-Generate 4–6 measurable learning outcomes for a course titled [Course Name].
+Propose the course goals and generate 4–6 measurable learning outcomes for a course titled [Course Name].
 Use Bloom’s taxonomy across different levels and focus on skills related to [insert skills].
 Present results in a table: Outcome | Bloom Level | Example Assessment.
 ```